 Our Vision: Gender Equality

-Creating economic opportunity is one of the most effective ways to catalyze social change.
-And moms are a smart bet because women reinvest 90% of their income back into their families.
+Creating economic opportunity is one of the most effective ways to catalyze social change, and focusing on moms is a smart bet because women reinvest 90% of their income back into their families and communities.

-We envision a future where moms are strengthening communities by creating businesses and thriving in jobs with livable wages and career advancement potential.
+In building a new economy with greater gender equality, we envision a future where moms are strengthening communities by creating businesses and thriving in jobs with livable wages and career advancement opportunities.
 Where moms are diversifying the marketplace by contributing to the design and development of new products and services for a digital age.
 Where moms are inspiring our children to engage with technology in a way that leads to intergenerational economic mobility and future innovations.

 Our Mission: Help Moms Break Into Tech